 Sociology, Media and Cultural Studies

-Employability Module: Independent Research Project
+Employability Module: Independent Research Project by Placement

 You will conduct an independent research project whilst also gaining highly valued work experience in a charity, local government, social enterprise, or company.
 This will foster your ability to ask critical questions, drawing on sociological and critical cultural theories to analyse ‘real world’ problems and come up with viable solutions.